wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 Traditionally, <strong>SQL Server 2019</strong> software run within a single Azure VM (IaaS) instance.
 This is still the approach for large (64TB) SQL databases.

 <strong>SQL agent jobs</strong> back up directly to a URL linked to Azure blob storage.
-Azure provides the option to use geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) to ensure that backup files are stored safely across the geographic landscape.
+Azure provides the option to use <a href="#Redundancy">redundancy options</a> to ensure that backup files are stored safely across the geographic landscape:

 Additionally, as part of the Azure SQL VM service provider, you can have your backups automatically managed by the platform.